anifzarus/earthquake-etl-pipeline/README.md

-# earthquake-etl-pipeline
-An automated Airflow DAG that extracts daily earthquake data from the USGS API, transforms and cleans it, and loads it into BigQuery.
-Supports backfill with catchup=True, uses XComs for task communication, and deletes temporary files after loading.
-Cloud-ready and production-aware.
+This project is an automated ETL pipeline that extracts daily earthquake data from the USGS API, processes and cleans it, and loads it into Google BigQuery for analytics.
+The pipeline uses Apache Airflow for orchestration, Python for data processing, and supports backfill for historical data.

+Key features:

+Automated daily data ingestion using Airflow DAGs.

+Cleans and transforms earthquake data: magnitude, location, depth, timestamp, tsunami info, and more.

+Loads data into BigQuery using WRITE_APPEND.

+Removes temporary files after loading to conserve storage.

+Supports backfills with catchup=True.

+Demonstrates production-aware ETL, XCom usage, and cloud integration.